 Cabbage farming in Kenya requires proper control of pest and diseases.
 Common pests of the cabbage plants are diamond back moth, leaf eating caterpillar, cutworm and sucking pest.
 Contact your local agriculture extension office for having more information about controlling all these pests.

 Cabbage has shallow root system and hence requires frequent & light irrigations especially during head formation.
-The best irrigation system for cabbage is drip irrigation.
+Recommended irrigation system for cabbages are drip irrigation, rain gun sprinklers and rain hose irrigation.
 Cabbage drip irrigation is designed to use less water, maximize yields and eventually increase farmers’ income.
 Cabbage drip irrigation systems are custom made to fit your farm and budget.

 Why irrigate cabbages?